volueinsight/wapi-python/docs/connect.rst

 -------------------

 First you have to create a config file `yourfilename.ini`.
-The simplest way is to take the `sample config file`_ provided and insert your client_id and client_secret.
+The simplest way is to take the :download:`sample config file <../sampleconfig.ini>` provided and insert your client_id and client_secret.
 Store your file somewhere and refer to it when establishing the connection to WAPI::

     import wapi